MayaAndersonGonzalez/AfroCubanWeb/README.md

 # What you will find here

-- Data repo: a few .csv files in need of cleaning
+- Data: a few .csv files in need of cleaning

-- Code repo: some Jupyter Notebooks with extremely basic python code
+- Code: some Jupyter Notebooks with extremely basic python code